ArtinL/Poker/README.md

 If you have no idea how poker works, I suggest reading an article on WikiHow or somethnig and learning to play the game first before coming here.

 ## Starting the game:
 - At first the game will ask for the number of players.
 This can be anywhere from 2 - 8.
-You can play with more than 2 people if you want to, but there is currently no AI.
+There are currently no AI players.

 - Then you will provide the buy-in, which is the amount of money everyone starts with initially.
 This can be any amount above $5.